 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 Green Shift's credit risk is primarily attributable to cash and amounts receivable.
-Most of the Company's cash is held with major Canadian chartered banks and financial institutions in South America, from which Management believes the risk of loss to be minimal.
+Most of the Company's cash is held with major Canadian chartered banks, from which Management believes the risk of loss to be minimal.